-48. Fairness depends, to a great extent, on proportionality.
-This implies considering the time spent and the management effort demanded to administer any tax, both seen from the public and business perspective.
+48. This implies considering the time spent and the management effort demanded to administer any tax, both seen from the public and business perspective.
 Making proportionate requirements for the administration of a carbon tax will lead to its better acceptability by the taxpayers, and it also will help the tax administration to render a better service.
 It is important to avoid unnecessary workloads for taxpayers as well as for tax officials (by taking advantage of digitalisation when possible).